BeanZip/Rupheus-FIle-Manager/Writerside/topics/Overview.md

 Swing UI file manager i call "Rupheus". meant to be a passion project

 ## What is product/service/concept
-Made in Pure Java and planned to update overtime
+Made in Pure Java and planned to update overtime with other features.